AbdulDavids/blog/content/posts/codeinfinity.md

 Undeterred, I revisited the Gmail API documentation and spent several hours exploring resources on Stack Overflow, eventually settling on a viable alternative.
 My revised plan involved constructing a backend endpoint that would authorize individual user extensions and manage all user Gmail settings adjustments within the backend, rather than directly from the extension.
 I wrote a basic example app which would showcase this and presented it to the client, which was seen as satisfactory.
 I then completed the rest of the implementation documentation and created the cards in Basecamp.

 This was a good learning experience in dealing with clients and took me quite a bit out of my comfort zone as I had to develop systems analysis and design skills.
-It also gave me an opportunity to be experiment in finding different ways to solve problems, and I had to learn new technologies quite quickly in order to meet my deadlines.
+It also gave me an opportunity to experiment with finding different ways to solve problems, and I had to learn new technologies quite quickly in order to meet my deadlines.

 Overall my main takeaway was that being a software engineer is not only about the coding side of things, it demands the ability to continuously learn, think creatively when encountering challenges, and persevere when solutions don't unfold exactly as planned.

-### Langchain

-My experience using Langchain

 ### PHP